lujeine/Uni_System/README.md

-Simple Registration System using OOP and Databases
+Simple Courses Registration System using OOP and Databases